Skip to Content

 It’s less than 20 minutes from Lake Louise on the Bow Valley Parkway.
 Yay, you’re almost there!

 They have 16 suites and cabins that are cozy and a great place to unwind.
 Be prepared not to have some of the usual amenities, and take advantage of that!
 There is no cell service here or TVs.
 They do have Wi-Fi, but the signal isn’t consistent.
-It’s a great way to make sure you put down the phone and relax in nature for a day or two before you continue on to Lake Louise.
+It’s a great way to make sure you put down the phone and relax in nature (and the jacuzzi) for a day or two before you continue on to Lake Louise.

 7. Morant’s Curve